Hollister - E C and C D (including E T)

 The 1911 census shows Caroline and Charles Coles with her daughter Irene Hollister, living at 18 Belmont Road, Brislington.
 He was working as a tramway traffic inspector.

-In the 2nd quarter of 1930, the registration district of Bristol recorded the death of Caroline, Brislington's only known female postcard publisher (in St Anne's, there was Edith Coe).
+In the 2nd quarter of 1930, the registration district of Bristol recorded the death of Caroline, Brislington's earliest known female postcard publisher (in St Anne's around this time there was Edith Coe).

 Postcards by Edward Hollister